-To ensure that your system can enter BIOS setup after the processor has been changed or reinstalled, your system will start up running at a bus speed of 100MHz and a fail-safe CPU internal frequency (4x100MHz for the Intel Coppermine processor or 2x100MHz for non-Coppermine processors).
+To ensure that your system can enter BIOS setup after the processor has been changed or reinstalled, your system will start up running at a bus speed of 100MHz and a failsafe CPU internal frequency (8x100MHz).
 It will then automatically take you to the Advanced menu with a popup menu of all the officially possible CPU internal frequencies.